hynwprk/hynwprk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently on leave from CMU.
+I am currently on leave from CMU living in Espoo, Finland.

 I am broadly interested in machine learning, particularly in generative models built from first mathematical principles.